kwadie/bq-backup-manager/README.md

 * If you have tables to be backed-up in the host project, run the above script and include the host project in the list
 * For data projects, use the same projects listed in all the `include lists` in the Terraform variable `schedulers`
 * For backup storage projects, use the same projects listed in all the `backup_storage_project` fields in the Terraform variable `fallback_policy` and in the manually attached backup tag-templates.
-* For backup operation projects, use the same projects listed in all the `backup_operation_project` fields in the Terraform variable `fallback_policy` and in the manually attached backup tag-templates.
+* For backup operation projects, use the same projects listed in:
+  * All the `backup_operation_project` fields in the Terraform variable `fallback_policy`
+  * Source tables projects in all inclusion lists in the BigQuery Scan scope (if you're not explicitly setting the `backup_operation_project` field)
+  * The manually attached backup tag-templates
 * If a project is used both as the source and destination, include the project in all scripts
 * If a project is used both as the `backup_storage_project` and `backup_operation_project`, include the project in both respective scripts